-An introduction to pastoral ministry including: calling, spiritual formation, time management, family life, relationship to the denomination and its policy.
+An introduction to pastoral ministry in a secular society including: spirituality, authenticity, calling, family life, time management and relationship to the denomination and its policy.

 RELP 280 Study Tour [A: 0-1-6]3.

 The study of Pastoral Practice in an off-campus setting.